California v. Ross

 The State of California has filed a lawsuit against Commerce Secretary Wilbur Ross challenging the Commerce Department’s decision to add a citizenship question to the 2020 Census.
 California argues that the Department’s decision violates the U.S. Constitution and the Administrative Procedure Act.

-This case is currently pending in the U.S. District Court for the Northern District of California.
+This case is pending in the U.S. District Court for the Northern District of California.

-The State of California is suing Commerce Secretary Wilbur Ross, the Department of Commerce, the Acting Director of the Census Bureau, and the Census Bureau for the Commerce Department’s recent decision to add a citizenship question to the 2020 Census.
-The addition of the question, California’s complaint alleges, will deter non-citizens and their relatives from responding to the census and produce detrimental effects for states with large immigrant populations—including fewer congressional seats and billions of dollars in lost federal funding.
+The State of California - along with several California cities and counties - is suing Commerce Secretary Wilbur Ross, the Department of Commerce, the Acting Director of the Census Bureau, and the Census Bureau over the Commerce Department’s recent decision to add a citizenship question to the 2020 Census.
+The addition of the question, California alleges, will deter non-citizens and their relatives from responding to the census and produce detrimental effects for states with large immigrant populations—including fewer congressional seats and billions of dollars in lost federal funding.
 Because a citizenship question will depress census responses, California contends, the decision to add it will inevitably lead to a violation of the U.S. Constitution’s requirement for an “actual enumeration” of every person residing in the country.
 California also argues that the Department’s decision violates the Administrative Procedure Act’s prohibition against “arbitrary and capricious” agency action, because the Department failed to adequately account for the undercount threat when formulating its position.

 The plaintiffs are seeking both preliminary and permanent injunctions prohibiting the Census Bureau from including the citizenship question on the 2020 Census.